Layout

 .beside(circle.size(0, 0).debug)

-To adjust the existing bounding box we can use margin.
+To increase or decrease the existing bounding box we can use margin.
 This allows us to add extra space around a picture or, with a negative margin, to have a picture that overflows its bounding box.
 Here's an example that uses the form of margin that adjusts both the width and height of the bounding box.
 There are other variants that allow us to adjust the width and the height separately, or adjust all four edges independently.

 val rollingCirclesMargin =